mnadel/mnadel.github.io/_posts/2020-07-18-ruthless-prioritization.md

 Yet, we knew the team was capable of shipping this important feature.
 Alisa’s insight was that daily distractions were keeping us from our goal.
 We hypothesized that with hyper-focus and ruthless prioritization we could ship this feature on time.

 That evening Alisa drafted a plan.
 What were our distractions?
 How can we create the space needed for folks to focus on our one true priority?

-The next day Alisa and I got the team together for a reset.
+We collaborated on a document that we'd present to the team.
+The next day we got the team together for a reset.

 What follows is the agenda from that meeting, along with some fresh commentary.
 The indented quotes are taken nearly verbatim from the document we discussed with the team.